 Hardwick is fortunate to have had an inventory of the historic structures completed for the town.
 The Town of Hardwick Historic Sites and Structures Survey (1985) includes descriptions of the 434 structures.
 Of all these historic structures, only two have been listed on the National Register- the Cobb School and 143 Highland Avenue.
-A third structure has been found eligible for the National Register; the 1913 iconic Yellow Barn, formerly associated with Greensboro Garage.
-Stylistically, the barn is considered Dutch Colonial Revival.
+A third structure has been found eligible for the National Register; the 1913 Yellow Barn, formerly associated with Greensboro Garage.
 The Yellow Barn might be added to the National Register in the future which might make renovations eligible for grant funds.